DotNet4Neo4j/Neo4jClient/README.md

 It's worth noting - due to a lot of the changes that are taking place - at the moment this will be super unstable - bugs will be introduced, features added/removed/changed etc.

+## Known Issues

+* At the moment - none - but you'll let me know!?

 ### Plans

 * Finally transactions in Core